cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ADS-GEO-FILE TRANSFER-EN.md

 The features are as follows:
-* Transfers start automatically by polling storages or by receiving messages (MessageQueuing) or requests (WebService)
-* Manages both cloud and local storage
-* Three entry points: Message Queuing service, REST API, MMI for supervisor accounts
+* Management of many protocols for transfer (FTP, CLOUD S3, API Rest, ...)
+* Management of heterogeneous storage areas (CLOUD or local directories)
-* Monitors transfer data process: error handling, transfers status management, logs management
+* Monitoring of data transfer processes (error handling, transfers status management, logs management)
-* Authentication: from service IAM and LDAP
-* MMI proposes to:
-	* monitor the transfers process,
-	* create units and routes,
-	* monitor file transfer’s systems.
+* Authentication of users
+* MMI dedicated to administrators and supervisors for system management

 # Project implementation

 The project objectives are as follows:
-* File transfer Service ensures massive files data exchange between GDS sub-systems and others services of system.
+* File Transfer Service ensures massive data exchange between GDS components and other services of the system
+* Transfer is launched either by polling storage areas, either by receiving messages or demands
-* Optional pre/post processing are realized on the data transferred.
+* Optional pre/post processing are realized on the transferred data

 The processes for carrying out the project are:
 * Continuous integration
-* Requirements engineering

 # Technical characteristics

 The solution key points are as follows:
+* Architecture Rest,
-* RESTfull web services architecture (BackEnd)
+* RESTfull web services (BackEnd):
-* Independent software components provide great modularity
+*   --> Independent software components provide great modularity
-* Load-balancing mechanism
+*   --> Load-balancing mechanism
+*   --> API Rest
 * Redundancy system
-* Structure based on container platforms (docker)
+* Structure based on container platforms (dockers).